 Ellen van den Honert has a degree in Policial Science from the University of Amsterdam.
 She has 10 years of experience with working in various companies in Europe and California.
-An enthusiastic entrepreneur, she recently introduced and established an early childhood music program in Geneva, Switzerland.
-She has a parallel career as a singer, songwriter and performing artist (Ellen Honert), successfully releasing two albums in the US and Europe.
+An enthusiastic entrepreneur, in 2010 she introduced and established an early childhood music program in Geneva, Switzerland.
+During all this time she had a parallel career as a singer, songwriter and performing artist (Ellen Honert), successfully releasing two albums in the US and Europe.

 The making of our documentary won an encouragement prize at the University of Amsterdam.
 The prize is meant for alumni who make a valuable contribution to society and are capable of inspiring others.